-An undergraduate student currently enrolled at Baylor University who, at the beginning of the final baccalaureate semester, lacks no more than ten semester hours of degree course work may, upon admission to the seminary, register for M.Div., M.T.S., or M.A.C.M. coursework subject to the following conditions: 1) all coursework for the bachelor's degree must be completed during that semester; 2) total registration for the semester must not exceed fifteen semester hours; and 3) the student's overall grade point must satisfy the minimum 3.0.
+An undergraduate student currently enrolled at Baylor University who, at the beginning of the final baccalaureate semester, lacks no more than ten semester hours of degree course work may, upon admission to the seminary, register for M.Div., M.A.C.M., M.T.S. or coursework subject to the following conditions: 1) all coursework for the bachelor's degree must be completed during that semester; 2) total registration for the semester must not exceed fifteen semester hours; and 3) the student's overall grade point must satisfy the minimum 3.0.